Lucas-Vini/vul-flask/README.md

 6 - `flask run`

-Com as configurações padrões do flask, a aplicação poderá ser acessada `http://127.0.0.1:5000`
+Com as configurações padrões do flask, a aplicação poderá ser acessada no navegador através do endereço `http://127.0.0.1:5000`